MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 ### 7) Prepare Vagrantfile to test the box ###

 Do this by changing the `mo.vm.box_url` to refer to the local file.
-In the current case I commented out the remote definition, and added a line pointing the variable to:
+In the current case I commented out the remote url, and added a line pointing the variable to my local copy:

+    # mo.vm.box_url = "https://images.mushroomobserver.org/mo-focal-#{version_date}.box"
     mo.vm.box_url = file:///home/nathan/src/developer-startup/mo-focal-2023-09-01.box

-Just remember to switch it back to the remote URL in the Vagrantfile after you have things working: this allows others to download the box you have made.
+Just remember to switch it back to the remote URL in the Vagrantfile after you have things working.

 ### 8) Bring up the vagrant box. ###